jondory/failing-ferret/README.md

 Hello fellow ferrets of the world!

-Feel the wrath of Fizal the ferret and his unusual blend of french fried foamy fritters!!
+Feel the wrath of Fizal the ferret and his unsettling blend of  foamy french fried fritters!!